Issue 18: November/December 2015

 Racialized women are overcoming obstacles to entrepreneurship by capitalizing on their global ties, crafting their brand and using social media in innovative ways.

-According to Ryerson Sociology professor Melanie Knight, her research funded by the Ted Rogers School of Management's Centre for Labour Management Relations (CLMR) shows that Black women entrepreneurs face many obstacles, race being a major hurdle.
+According to Ryerson Sociology professor Melanie Knight, her research funded by the Ted Rogers School of Management's Centre for Labour Management Relations (CLMR), opens in new window shows that Black women entrepreneurs face many obstacles, race being a major hurdle.

 “We are uncomfortable talking about racism, individually and especially systemically,” said Knight, who has been researching this field for more than 10 years.
 “If you are looking at best practices and services, you have to look at how you are reproducing racial privilege.”